DmitryKorzhov/text2SQL_homework/readme.md

 - Which platform had the highest CPC in 2022: Google or Bing?
 - Get the best ad name by clicks from Facebook, Google, and LinkedIn for 2022.

-Import the dataset into a ClickHouse database and set up the appropriate schema.
+Import the data into a ClickHouse database and set up the appropriate schema.

 Our reccomendation: use ClickHouse Cloud (https://clickhouse.cloud) for database creation, as it has a free trial and is easy to set up.